 3.48.
-If a licensed driver has any significant changes to their health relating to any of the health conditions that are contained within the current Group 2 Standards contained in the DVLA "Fitness to Drive" they must inform the Licensing Team within 48 hours.
-The Council will consider any information in line with the medical criteria for licensing group 2 drivers that is current at the time and if that
+If a licensed driver has any significant changes to their health relating to any of the health conditions that are contained within the current Group 2 Standards contained in the DVLA "Fitness to Drive"18 they must inform the Licensing Team within 48 hours.
+The Council will consider any information in line with the medical criteria for licensing group 2 drivers that is current at the time and if that means that the driver is no longer fit to the Group 2 standard their licence will be suspended until they can meet the standard, as evidenced by information from their doctor or specialist, or have a new medical undertaken by a doctor with full knowledge of the medical history.

-&lt;sup>18 Fitness to drive
+18 Fitness to drive

-- means that the driver is no longer fit to the Group 2 standard their licence will be suspended until they can meet the standard, as evidenced by information from their doctor or specialist, or have a new medical undertaken by a doctor with full knowledge of the medical history. - 3.49.
+3.49.
 Failure to advise the Licensing Team of any medical change may be viewed as evidence of dishonesty and be referred to a Licensing Sub-Committee.